collinlowing/cop4534-p1/Google_tests/googletest/docs/reference/assertions.md

 where *`val1`*, *`val2`*, ..., *`valn`* are the values of the predicate arguments, and *`expr1`*, *`expr2`*, ..., *`exprn`* are the corresponding expressions as they appear in the source code.
-The types `T1`, `T2`, ..., `Tn` can be either value types or reference types; if an argument has type `T`, it can be declared as either `T` or `const T&`, whichever is appropriate.
+The types `T1`, `T2`, ..., `Tn` can be either value types or reference types; if an argument has type `Type`, it can be declared as either `Type` or `const Type&`, whichever is appropriate.
 For more about the return type `testing::AssertionResult`, see [Using a Function That Returns an AssertionResult](../advanced.md#using-a-function-that-returns-an-assertionresult).